The UK’s Mortgage Charter: an explainer

 • Yorkshire Building Society

-These lenders represent approximately over 85% of the mortgage market.
+These lenders represent approximately 90% of the mortgage market.